MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 FROM microsoft/windowsservercore
 ```

-For more detailed information, see the [FROM Reference on Docker.com](https://docs.docker.com/engine/reference/builder/#from).
+For more detailed information, see the [FROM reference](https://docs.docker.com/engine/reference/builder/#from).

 ### RUN